Koh Tao Diving Tours

 Shark Island lies off the southeast coast of Koh Tao and gets its name from its distinctive shape above the water, which resembles a shark’s dorsal fin.

 Underwater, the dive site features a mixture of coral reef slopes, granite boulders and sandy patches.
-The exposed location means currents can bring nutrient-rich water, attracting large schools of fish and creating exciting drift dives.
+The exposed location means currents can bring nutrient-rich water, attracting large schools of fish and creating sometimes challenging conditions.

 The varied topography and colourful coral make Shark Island one of the most scenic dive sites around Koh Tao.